-Appropriate Assessment (AA) Screening and Stage 2 AA are being undertaken alongside the preparation of the Plan, including the Proposed Material Alterations.
+Appropriate Assessment (AA) Screening and Stage 2 AA are being undertaken alongside the Plan.
 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).

-The emerging conclusion of the AA is that the Draft Plan and any Proposed Material Alterations will not affect the integrity of the European Sites, alone or in combination with other plans or projects.
-The Proposed Material Alterations are accompanied by an AA Natura Impact Report, which has informed this SEA Environmental Report.
+As part of the AA Screening process, the Council determined that it could not be excluded, on the basis of objective information, that the emerging Draft Plan, individually, or in combination with other plans and projects would have a likely adverse effect on the integrity of a European Site.
+Therefore, Stage 2 AA is required.